Gastroenteritis in Cats

 • Any new foods, treats, or rewards

-• Recent exposure to pesticides, medications, cleaning agents, or similar materials
+• Any recent exposure to pesticides, medications, cleaning agents, or any other new materials

-• Recent exposure to a new animal or person
+• Any recent exposure to a new animal or person

-• Previous episodes of vomiting and diarrhea (including their cause and treatment)
+• Any previous episodes of vomiting and diarrhea (including their cause and treatment)

 • Any illness within the past month

-• Any chronic illnesses that your cat may have
+• Any chronic illnesses your cat may have

 • Any medications, vitamins, or supplements given within the past month

-After obtaining the medical history, your veterinarian will perform a thorough physical examination.
+After your veterinarian obtains the medical history, they will perform a thorough physical examination.
 Your veterinarian will look for evidence of dehydration, abdominal pain, tenderness, bloating or gas, swellings, and any other physical abnormality.
-Your cat’s temperature and other vital signs (heart and respiratory rates) will also be checked.
+Your cat’s temperature and other vital signs (heart and respiratory rates) will be recorded.

 At this stage, your veterinarian may recommend diagnostic testing, including: